Bloore

 Around 1939 he moved to Leicester to work at the firm’s headquarters.
 He was now living with a new wife, Eva (although they may not have been actually married).
 Eva Gregory Preston was from around Barrow on Soar, as was his first wife.
 During WW2 Francis commanded the Birstall Home Guard.

-He bought the Riverside Café in 1947 for Eva to run before his retirement, but ill health then forced him to retire early, so they ran it together, until Francis died in 1951.
+He bought the Riverside Café at Trent Lock in 1947 for Eva to run before his retirement, but ill health then forced him to retire early, so they ran it together, until Francis died in 1951.
 Eva continued to run the cafe until 1955 when she married Alfred Tailby, who may have been a friend or relative of Francis.
 She died in Desborough in 1974.

 Francis and Pollie’s son Rex Bloore (1912-2005) set up as a boatbuilder in Barrow on Soar in the 1940s.
 He later became the sub postmaster at Thurnby (Leicester) and kept a boat on the East Coast.
 He was a founder member of the Trent Boating Association in 1953 and later became its commodore.